 Take each day as it comes

-In this uncertain time, forward planning and stressing about future endeavours are not going to help you and will only cause more anxiety.
-Trust me – me saying this means a lot as I LOVE organisation and forward planning, but right now… it isn’t a helpful trait!
+In this uncertain time, forward planning and stressing about future endeavors are not going to help you and will only cause more anxiety.
+Trust me – me saying this means a lot as I LOVE organisation and forward planning, but right now, it isn’t a helpful trait!
 Plan your week or just your day instead of your whole month or year.
 Make a daily to-do list, plan to speak to a certain friend one evening that week, or schedule some form of self-care or a workout… make each day different from the one before and just go with the flow.

 It’s ok to not be ok!

 Right now, it’s more than ok to have a cry, feel stressed, anxious, angry or trapped.
 Just because you are self-isolating, you are not alone in feeling any of these things.
 So many other people will be feeling just the same as you and it’s more than ok to have a little moment of weakness.
 Reach out to friends or family, immerse yourself in an activity, read a book or meditate – do what you need to help you come to terms with what you are feeling at this time!